You are here

 - Include the U-M Federalwide Assurance number: #00004969

-- List U-M's Deputy Institutional Official name and title as the as designated signator:
+- List U-M's Deputy Institutional Official as the designated signator:

 A Certificate of Confidentiality (CoC) is issued to protect the privacy of research subjects by allowing investigators and institutions to avoid compulsory release of information that could be used to identify subjects with a research project (i.e., any information that could lead directly or indirectly to identification of a research subject).